-An armed robbery is a sudden, unexpected and distressing life-threatening event that can severely affect one’s mental health.
+Developing PTSD from robbery, or Post-Traumatic Stress Disorder, is common after an armed robbery.
+It is a sudden, unexpected, and distressing life-threatening event that can severely affect one’s mental health.
 From a technical standpoint, an armed robbery is typically motivated by the desire to obtain money; however, some armed robbers engage in the crime with the intention of boosting their status within their peer group.
 Whatever the motivation, the act is classified as a violent crime, because armed robberies can result in injury and sometimes death to victims.

 After experiencing a traumatic event such as an armed robbery, a person may experience nausea, dizziness, emotions such as sadness, anger, denial, fear, and shame, difficulty sleeping, changes in sleeping patterns and/or extreme sadness.
 A person may experience some or all of the listed symptoms, but regardless of how the body responds to a traumatic event, it is important to reach out for help and guidance.
 Over time, these symptoms can develop into life-altering mental disorders.